madhuni/jewellery-profile-spa/README.md

 This is an Angular JS powered web-app which will showcase the Jewellery items owned by the User.

-## Credit
-Blue Stone company's logo is used for this project.
-This is used only for temporary basis and will be removed once the project requirement will finish.

 ## Getting Started

 ### Installing